 Too many companies see it as a job, in a service industry and not as a vocation.
 And you can hear it a mile off in their work.

 We’re fiercely proud of what we do.
 Every note we play, we believe in.
+First and foremost, we’re actual musicians and producers ourselves, with years of real gigging, international touring and studio experience cutting our teeth.
+We’re not 'media composers'.
+We’re composers that just happen to enjoy the intricate marriage of sound and the moving image as well.
 We work tirelessly so that all our output is absolutely one thing.
 Real.
 Not passé.
-Not cliché.
 Not jaded.
 Lovingly made with fresh ears, attention to detail and vigour.
 We build our own instruments if we need to and go into the field to record new samples, so the sounds in our work are always original, exciting and engaging.

 We know how to and care about getting something to sound the way it should.
 Whether it’s an enormous grime sub bass or an authentic 40s big band arrangement, we understand the subtleties in both the composition and production to make the idea sing.
 I mean, it’s just got to sound like an actual fucking record, right?
 It’s not rocket science.

-For preconceptions towards bespoke composition to change, we as composers and producers must prove our metal by delivering jaw-dropping work that exceeds even the most demanding of expectations each and every time the phone rings.
-That’s the yardstick we judge ourselves and let our clients judge us on.
+For preconceptions towards bespoke composition to change, we as composers and producers must prove our metal by delivering jaw-dropping work that exceeds even the most demanding of expectations each and every time the phone rings

-And we get it.
+We get it.
 Briefing and feeding back on the seemingly abstract nature of music can be tricky and seem impossible to adequately articulate what you want the music to do, leading to frustration.
 But we work exceptionally hard to make the process pain free, can-do and as straight forward as possible, speaking to you in your language, not jargon.
-Such is our commitment to getting off on the right foot, we even wrote a step-by-step blog post on How To Write The Perfect Music Brief to demystify the whole shebang – download it here).
+We even wrote a step-by-step guide on How To Write The Perfect Music Brief to demystify the whole shebang - download it here).

 We recognise that the briefing phase of any project is almost, if not more, important than the actual writing and recording.
 If we can gather a clear sense of what our clients are after, we are entirely confident in our ability to produce it.

 To use an analogy, licensing, either existing label or library material is like buying a suit off the peg.
-You could buy it at either end of the pricing scale – from East Street Market or from Alexander McQueen, but it’s a pre-defined cut – one to fit all, often intended only as viable for the generic mass majority.
+You could buy it from East Street Market or from Alexander McQueen, but it’s a pre-defined cut - one to fit all, often intended only for the mass majority.
 It might by luck, just happen to fit an absolute treat, and congratulations if it does.
 But it takes nothing into account for your individual body shape or how best to contour it.

 The rewards for the investment of energy are far greater and ultimately more 'ownable'.
 That track is entirely one of a kind, yours and yours alone.
 It won’t end up appearing on another film or commercial.
 In marketing terms, it’s a powerful brand asset.